-Some interesting nuances are apparent.
-Low pesticide use is ranked as very important for carabids yet somewhat difficult to implement, and this was in the median of FMPs adopted.
-Other in-field options, including reduced herbicide use, fertiliser use and companion cropping, were also perceived as being difficult to implement but of less importance for carabids.
-However, we note that Q5 asked only what FMPs had been adopted, not those adopted specifically for carabids, although Q6 (implementation for carabids) further reveals that the FMP most commonly adopted for natural-enemy pest control (NPC) was low pesticide use.
+Reduced tillage, and the plot of average scores (Fig. 5) shows these particular FMPs clustered around options, including reduced herbicide use, fertiliser use, and companion cropping were also perceived as being difficult to implement but of less importance for carabids.
+However, we note that Q5 asked only what FMPs had been adopted, not those adopted specifically for carabids; although Q6 (implementation for carabids) further reveals that the FMP most commonly adopted for natural-enemy pest control (NPC) was low pesticide use.
 Ditch maintenance was perceived as very easy, yet not ranked as very important for carabids (Fig. 5).
-Similarly, the discrepancy of the least adopted FMP according to Q5 being beetle banks, despite its central position on the plot of perceived importance × perceived ease of implementation, may be attributed to the fact that it was carried out specifically for the benefit of natural enemies, including carabids, as seen in frequent comments for Q6.
+Similarly, the discrepancy of the least adopted FMP according to Q5 being Beetle banks, despite its central position on the plot of perceived importance x perceived ease of implementation, may be attributed to the fact that it was carried out specifically for the benefit of natural enemies including carabids as seen in frequent comments for Q6.